 2. Postpone your hike if the weather is bad.

-The Mt Washington Observatory publishes as daily forecast at 4:50 am and you should make a point to read it before you start climbing the mountain.
+The Mt Washington Observatory publishes a daily Higher Summits forecast at 4:50 am and you should make a point to read it before you start climbing the mountain.
 If the wind is over 50 miles per hour sustained and the summit temperature is forecast near zero (before subtracting wind chill) , or heavy snow is expected, you’d be wise to postpone your hike until the weather is better.
 The risk of frostbite on Mt Washington in cold or windy weather is very real.
 If it’s snowing heavily, the wind will whip up the snow and it’s very easy to get lost if you’re not an expert navigator.
 If you get into a situation where you need help, a rescue will be significantly delayed in dodgy weather.
 Too many people schedule a hike up Mt Washington on a specific day, months in advance, and will attempt to climb the mountain even when it’s unsafe.
 Give yourself a few days when you visit, so you can pick a calm day to do your hike.
 Better yet, climb it on a sunny day, when you can see something from the summit.

 3. Don’t split up.